 Making and Mending in Muirhouse

 The Shed is a place where people can come to either make stuff or mend stuff.
-We have a fine array of tools you can use on site and a good selection of wood which you are welcome to help yourself to, to help you build whatever it is that you wish to make.
+We have a fine array of tools you can use on site and a good selection of wood which you are welcome to help yourself to, to enable you build whatever it is that you wish to make.
 Staff are on hand to support you make what you want to make.

 What is a Community Shed?